-1000 mg N/L nitrate stock standard 1 mL Sample matrix (2M KCl) to 100 mL

-Into a 100 mL volumetric flask containing $\sim 80$ mL of sample matrix, add 1 mL of 1000 mg/L nitrate standard.
+1000 mg N/L nitrate stock standard 1 mL Sample matrix (2M KCl or DDI) to 100 mL Into a 100 mL volumetric flask containing ~80 mL of sample matrix, add 1 mL of 1000 mg/L nitrate standard.
 Bring to volume and mix well.
 Store at 4°C. Record the preparation of the stock standard in the standard prep logbook.
 The solution is good for 1 month.

-10.3 Calibration standards (concentrations in mg N/L) for a simultaneous run in AA500 (prepared as needed, or monthly):
+10.3 Calibration standards (concentrations in mg N/L) for a simultaneous run in AA500 (prepared as needed, or monthly).
+Prepare standards using both DDI and KCl matrices: